 He revolutionized the “safety blitz” that we see in every game today and finished his career with a whopping 52 interceptions.
 Not many safeties were more complete than Larry Wilson.

 As a member of the Oilers and Redskins, Ken Houston totaled 49 interceptions and scored 12 touchdowns.

 In 1971, he set an NFL record with five touchdown returns (four interceptions and one fumble).
 The record would stand until Devin Hester broke the record in 2006.

 Houston really did it all.
 Outside of being a play-making safety, he returned kicks and punts and recovered 21 fumbles in his illustrious time as a professional.

 Krause intercepted 81 passes in his career with the Redskins and Vikings, 12 of which came in a breakout rookie campaign of 1964.

 In his first season in the NFL, Krause had a pick in seven straight games and almost matched that total in 1968 when he intercepted a pass in six straight games.

 Lott was totally fearless but didn’t play out of control.
-He was always a step ahead of the offense and knew when it was time to wrap up and when he could really lay out an opposing receiver.
+He was always a step ahead of the offense and knew when to wrap up and when he could really lay out an opposing receiver.

-Along with his intimidating style of play, Lott was an elite ball-hawk, reeling in 63 interceptions during his time with the 49ers, Raiders, Jets and Chiefs, returning five of them for touchdowns.
+Along with his intimidating style of play, Lott was an elite ball-hawk, reeling in 63 interceptions with the 49ers, Raiders, Jets, and Chiefs, returning five of them for touchdowns.